 You might already know that to win a chess game you have to checkmate your opponent.
-But, can achieve this checkmate faster.
+But, can you achieve this checkmate faster.
 Can you win a chess game in 2 moves?

 Yes, one can win a chess game in 2 moves by the Fool’s mate.
 In this two-move checkmate, the black queen checkmates the white king on the second move.
 However, this checkmate can only be achieved if the opponent makes a sequence of bad moves.

-This is not a forced checkmate.
 It occurs only when the opponent makes foolish moves and hence the name of this two-move checkmate pattern is Fool’s Mate.

 To win chess by this checkmating pattern in 2 moves your opponent must be white and you must be black.